sebknight/fetch/README.md

 ### Technical details
 This project uses the Fetch API to asynchronously request data from the Dog and Wikipedia APIs.
-It uses Grunt to automate ESLinting.
+It uses Grunt to automate ESLinting and compile SCSS.
 Error handling captures instances where the Dog or Wikipedia API calls fail or where there are no results, as well as reducing garbage output by providing sensible defaults.
+Currently doesn't support IE11, but I'll probably implement a Fetch polyfill in the future.